How to build a Merger Model

 Read more: accretion dilution analysis.

 Learn more about M&A

-Thank you for reading this guide on how to build a merger model.
+Thank you for reading the CFI guide on how to build a merger model.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA) designation.
-To continue learning and developing your career, these resources will be helpful:
+To continue learning and advancing your career, these additional free CFI resources will be helpful: